 - Reacquisition of Colorado Residency During Active Duty Military Service Subtraction

-- Enter amount of active duty military pay
+- Enter the amount of active duty military pay, then press continue to save the entry to your return

 Military Retirement Benefits: